As U.S. shale sinks, pipeline fight sends woes downstream

 “It’s a hellacious problem,” said Hugh Ray, a bankruptcy lawyer with McKool Smith in Houston.
 “It will end with even more bankruptcies.”

-Fort Worth, Texas-based Quicksilver’s request to shed a contract with another midstream operator, Crestwood Equity Partners (CEQP.N), is set for Feb.
+Fort Worth, Texas-based Quicksilver’s request to shed a contract with another midstream operator, Crestwood Equity Partners, is set for Feb.
 26.

 The concerns have grown more evident in recent days, raised in law firms’ client memos and investment bank research notes.

-Last week, executives from Williams Companies Inc (WMB.N) and Enbridge Inc (ENB.TO), two of the world’s largest pipeline operators, sought to allay growing investor fears, saying they were reviewing contracts or securing additional credit guarantees to minimize the impact of the biggest oil bust in a generation.
+Last week, executives from Williams Companies Inc and Enbridge Inc, two of the world’s largest pipeline operators, sought to allay growing investor fears, saying they were reviewing contracts or securing additional credit guarantees to minimize the impact of the biggest oil bust in a generation.

 So far, relatively few oil and gas producers have entered bankruptcy, and most were smaller firms.
 But with oil prices down 70 percent since mid-2014 and natural gas prices in a prolonged slump, up to a third of them are at risk of bankruptcy this year, consultancy Deloitte said in a Feb.
 16 report.